Run Faster Than You Thought Possible

 The microcycle is typically your training week.
 There are two things to consider.
 The overall intensity of your training week should feature at least 70% easy mileage at all times.
 And secondly, never schedule two hard back-to-back sessions.
 For instance, it would not be wise to schedule a VO2max session the day after a long run.

 The workout is the smallest unit in the entire training process.
-The 4 basic zones of workouts are neuromuscular, anaerobic, threshold, and aerobic.
+The 5+ basic zones of workouts are recovery, general endurance, high-end aerobic, threshold, VO2max, anaerobic power, and neuromuscular power.
 Each workout typically targets one zone and serves the clear purpose of enhancing a subset of physiological variables that lead to more speed, endurance, and/or specific-endurance.